 - landfilling solid waste.

-In order to use the property for solid waste purposes, the CSRD is required by the Ministry of Environment to amend its Solid Waste Management Plan (SWMP).
+In order to use the property for solid waste purposes, the CSRD was required by the Ministry of Environment (MoE) to amend its Solid Waste Management Plan (SWMP).
 The process to amend the SWMP began in the Fall of 2017 and the amendment report was submitted to the ministry in March 2018.
 On June 3, 2019 the CSRD’s SWMP amendment was approved by the MoE with requirements to be addressed by 2021, 2023 and 2028.

 The 20-acre property is located at 2750 - 40th Street SE in Salmon Arm.
 The property is currently being used for industrial activities including heavy equipment storage, recycled concrete and asphalt stockpiling, and contains maintenance and office buildings.
 The property has also been used as a private demolition/construction landfill site and has an active landfill permit, issued by the Province.
 Approximately 6,500 tonnes of demolition/construction waste has been buried on this property.